Research Degrees Co-ordinator - Art and Design

 She enjoys working collaboratively and across disciplines and has disseminated her work widely through peer-reviewed chapters, journal articles and conference presentations in the fields of public art, museum studies, archives and education.

-Sian is currently Director of Studies for four PhD students and a supervisor for a further three PhD students in the following areas:
+Sian is currently Director of Studies for four PhD students and a supervisor for a further two PhD students in the following areas:

 - Installation Art and women’s issues in Saudi Arabia